tabnash24/tabnash24/README.md

 ---
 ✨ You can call me Tab, just like the one on your keyboard. ;) <br>
-💻 I am a budding developer who is here to learn, explore and contribute. <br>
+💻 I am a budding developer with a Bachelor's degree in Computer Science & Engineering. <br>
+🌐 Excited to learn, explore and contribute. <br>
-✏️ All my projects are always evolving—and I’m loving the journey.
+✏️ All my projects are always evolving just like Pokemons! ⚡️

 ---
 ## 🔭 Projects & Portfolio